MikeCookDev/100daysofcode/README.md

 Day 24: Continued work on JavaScript and created a template site to follow my daily progress and sections studied.

 Day 25: Despite the lack of sleep and being utterly exhausted I managed to geth a little bit of studying in today with JavaScript.

+Day 26: Working on JavaScript more, and no lie, its difficult, but sooo worth it when it clicks!